eddineimad0/widow/README.md

 ## Minimum Zig Version

 0.11.0

-the main branch will stick to official.
+The main branch will stick to stable zig releases.

 ## Contributing